-Normal Retirement Pension is payable if you retire on or after your Normal Retirement Date (first of the month following age 65).
+Normal Retirement Pension is payable if you retire on or after your Normal Retirement Date (i.e., first day of the month following age 65).

 Early Retirement Pension is payable if you retire at or after age 55 and have at least 20 Years of Service.